 The room was a decent size with some interesting decor.
 Maybe it’s just my taste but it felt a little busy since I’m more partial to less bold design choices.

 Across from the bed was a TV mounted on the wall, a Keurig, and a mini fridge.

 There was one free water bottle and four K-cups, but we were able to call to request more.

 The hotel’s on-site restaurant, Idlewild, is open from 6:00am to 12:00am and had a reasonably priced menu.
-You can add breakfast to your stay at check-in, but we decided to save our appetites for the Lufthansa Business Lounge before our flight.
+You can add breakfast to your stay at check-in, but we decided to save our appetites for the Lufthansa Senator Lounge before our flight.